World War III: Korean War: 25 June 1950 – 27 July 1953

-Berlin Crisis: 4 June – 9 November 1961

-United States M48 tanks face Soviet Army T-55 tanks at Checkpoint Charlie, October 1961.

-The Berlin Crisis of 1961 was a political-military confrontation between the armed forces of the U.S. and the U.S.S.R. at Checkpoint Charlie with both several American and Soviet/East German tanks and troops at the stand-off at each other only 100 yards on either side of the checkpoint.
-The reason behind the confrontation was the occupational status of the German capital city, Berlin, and of post–World War II Germany.
-The Berlin Crisis started when the USSR launched an ultimatum demanding the withdrawal of all armed forces from Berlin, including the Western armed forces in West Berlin.
-The crisis culminated in the city's de facto partition with the East German erection of the Berlin Wall.
-This stand-off ended peacefully on 28 October following a U.S.–Soviet understanding to withdraw tanks and reduce tensions.

 Cuban Missile Crisis: 15–29 October 1962

 A US Navy HSS-1 Seabat helicopter hovers over Soviet submarine B-59, forced to the surface by US Naval forces in the Caribbean near Cuba.
 B-59 had a nuclear torpedo on board, and three officer keys were required to use it.
 Only one dissent prevented the submarine from attacking the US fleet nearby, a spark that could have led to a Third World War (28–29 October 1962).

 The Cuban Missile Crisis, a confrontation on the stationing of Soviet nuclear missiles in Cuba in response to the failed Bay of Pigs Invasion, is considered as having been the closest to a nuclear exchange, which could have precipitated a third World War.
 The crisis peaked on 27 October, with three separate major incidents occurring on the same day: